Does Japan have Boxing Day?Any Boxing Day Sales in Japan?

 In fact, most Japanese go to work and spend time just like one of the regular days.

 When I was in Japan, I didn’t know what Boxing Day was because media didn’t focus on this.
-It was more about Christmas Eve and Christmas!
+Japanese focus on more about Christmas Eve and Christmas! (although many are not Christian.)

 What do Japanese do on Boxing Day?